-In all buildings the Council must check all communal fire safety equipment every month and record those checks.
-Information relating to these checks can be provided to residents when requested.
+- In all buildings the Council must check all communal fire safety equipment every month and record those checks.
+Information relating to these checks can be provided to residents when requested. - If you are a leaseholder, you are responsible for the installation and maintenance of your alarms.
+If you rent your property, you have a legal responsibility to ensure that your property is fitted with smoke detection.

-Smoke alarms